 A landlord may apply to the Board for an order terminating a tenancy and evicting the tenant if the landlord has given notice to terminate the tenancy under this Act or the Tenant Protection Act, 1997.

 The function of these various summary refusal and dismissal powers is to serve the convenience and logistical efficiencies of the Board and the "other" parties, in itself a worthwhile policy goal.

 On the other hand what they risk - if improperly applied - is the complete abrogation of the would-be applicants' rights with respect to the matters involved.
-Except where the issue is jurisdictional (eg. an allegation of "wrong forum"), the application of these rules risks a denial of the rule of law for the applicant involved.
+Except where the issue is jurisdictional (eg. an allegation of "wrong forum"), the application of these rules risks a denial of the rule of law.

 11. Document Disclosure

 The Board has enacted authority given to it under the SPPA [s.5.4] to make rules regarding pre-hearing disclosure of documentary evidence amongst parties.
 This authority, which cannot extend to privileged material, is discussed in the SPPA program as linked here:

 Administrative Law (Ontario)(SPPA): Ch.14: Document Disclosure

 While the Board has used this authority in making Rule 19: "Disclosure and Evidence", it has not [with limited exceptions, see (c) below] imposed a general duty of disclosure of documentary evidence in all applications before it.
 Rather it has simply authorized each presiding Board to require disclosure on a case-by-case basis, on such schedule as the Board may impose [R19.1].

 The sanction for failing to disclose as directed is that the party failing "may not rely on the evidence that was not disclosed as directed or ordered, unless otherwise ordered" [R19.2].